By Jacques Harmse, National Franchise & Technical Manager at Autoboys

 When it comes to calibration, some windscreen ADAS systems require static calibration which is done while the car is stationary.
 Other systems require dynamic calibration which can only be done when a car is moving and certain tests are carried out.
 An experienced technician will know which type of calibration to implement.

 What also helps are the right tools.
-Autoboys, for example, now has multiple sites manned by trained technicians that can calibrate vehicles’ ADAS using the highly advanced MAHLE TechPro Digital ADAS by Brain Bee and provide a full report following the calibration.
+Autoboys, for example, now has multiple sites manned by trained technicians that can calibrate vehicles’ ADAS using the highly advanced Mahle TechPro Digital ADAS and provide a full report following the calibration.

 This device — which fits easily into a workshop and has both Digital ADAS Camera and Radar Camera Mots — can detect and help calibrate the ADAS system on most car-makes and brands.